nepal4972/qb-garages/README.md

-qb-garages
+ATENTION:

-ATENTION: THIS SCRIPT USES THE LATEST VERSION OF THE RADIALMENU AND QB-CORE
+THIS SCRIPT USES THE LATEST VERSION OF THE RADIALMENU AND QB-CORE

 This is a qb-garages script that uses the radialmenu to retrieve and park vehicles.
 Almost everything is fully customizable to the last bit!

-For screenshots scroll down

-Dependencies
+Dependencies:

-qb-radialmenu
+1. qb-radialmenu
-qb-core
+2. qb-core

-Installation
+Installation:

 Drag 'n Drop replace for qb-garages.

-Delete qb-garages.
+1. Delete qb-garages.
-Drag the downloaded qb-garages folder into the [qb] folder.
+2. Drag the downloaded qb-garages folder into the [qb] folder.
-If you want to use the latest features, apply patch1.sql to your DB Features
+3. If you want to use the latest features, apply patch1.sql to your DB

+Features:

-Public Garages
+1. Public Garages
-House Garages
+2. House Garages
-Gang Garages
+3. Gang Garages
-Job Garages
+4. Job Garages
-Depot Garages
+5. Depot Garages
-Blips and names
+6. Blips and names
-Custom DrawText
+7. Custom DrawText
-Water Garages
+8. Water Garages
-Aircraft Garages
+9. Aircraft Garages

+Config Example:

 --Dont Use This This is only for Professionals--

  --No need to use this this will create error--

-Config Example
-Everything that says optional can be omitted.
  -- GARAGE CONFIGURATION EXAMPLE :

     ['somegarage'] = {
         ['Zone'] = {
             ['Shape'] = { -- Create a polyzone by using '/pzcreate poly', '/pzadd' and '/pzfinish' or '/pzcancel' to cancel it. the newly created polyzone will be in txData/QBCoreFramework_******.base/polyzone_created_zones.txt